 As an employer using Option 1 (Direct Payment) your budget enables you to pay at least the Real Living Wage of £9.30 per hour from 1 April 2020.
 Funding for this has been agreed nationally by the Scottish Government and COSLA in the Fair Work Practice letter.

-If this is yet in place, you should raise it with your social worker/social care assessor as soon as possible.
+If this is not yet in place, you should raise it with your social worker/social care assessor as soon as possible.

 Can my PA work for another person or agency while I am self-isolating or shielding?